Your basket is currently empty!

 The most common mortgage options

-The most common mortgage options that you will encounter are fixed interest rate, tracker, and variable interest rate mortgages.
+The most common mortgage options you will encounter are fixed interest rate, tracker, and variable interest rate mortgages.

 Mortgage terminology